falatz30/Excel-Expert-Supply-Chain/README.md

 Walkthroughs:

 Capacity by Plant:
+   &nbsp;&nbsp;
+   &nbsp;&nbsp;
-   &nbsp; On the task worksheet cell A5 can be manipulated to one of the following values {Press, Melt, Cut} and the chart updates.
+   On the task worksheet cell A5 can be manipulated to one of the following values {Press, Melt, Cut} and the chart updates.

 Constraining Model:
     &nbsp;&nbsp;